-Certified Container Security Expert CCSE
+Certified Container Security Expert (CCSE)TM

 Container Security Expert is the training program for professionals tasked with securing the container environment.
 The course allows you to get hands-on experience as you work with live containers in our lab, gaining significant insights that will arm you to secure a containerized platform in any environment.